Unwind (novel): Plot summary

 The Admiral, weak from the heart attack, refuses to receive an unwound heart and resigns from his position at The Graveyard.
 During his career, The Admiral used his status to find where his son's body parts are being used.
-The Admiral manages to contact most of the people who ended up with one of his son's parts and organizes a reunion at his home.
-Connor and Risa return to The Graveyard, with Connor being the new leader and vowing to fight against unwinding.
+The Admiral manages to contact most of the people who ended up with one of his son's parts.
+It is revealed that Roland's rumor of 'Humphrey Dunfee' being remade from the parts of kidnapped teenagers is actually a reunion of anyone who received his unwound parts.
+The recipients, including Emby, develop a shared mind and Harlan's consciousness speaks to the Admiral through the group.